paulwizviz/go-web/README.md

 # Combined ReactJS and Golang app

 This project demonstrates a desktop executable browser based app built from a combination of ReactJS and Go codes.
 ReactJS powers the UI interface and Go powers the RESTful API.

-In this particular case, Docker is also used as a runtime environment.
-However, it is possible to build and run the app on your desktop natively.
-But I leave it to you to experiment.
+The app is built as a Linux based app and it is executed from within a Docker container in the location `/usr/local/bin/go-react`.
+Please refer to [Dockerfile](./build/Dockerfile) where you will see the build process.
+Study the build process, which also applies to creating other platform (e.g. macOS, Windows, etc) based apps.
+Please refer to Go instruction on how to build for [multiple platforms](https://binx.io/blog/2018/11/25/go-cross-compilation/).

+**IMPORTANT:** This is not a production ready nor a real working application that you can use out of the box to fulfil some real world use case.
+It is purely to demonstrate concept or use it as a template to create similar projects.

-Why ReactJS and Golang?
+## Why ReactJS and Golang?

 There is no particular reason.
-This project is simply to demonstrate how you could combined the two into a single but yet coherent project repo.
 Having said that, an argument could be made on the grounds that this project is essentially a web stack; either language could have accomplished both goals on their own.

-However, in my particular experience, where I find myself more competent at writing backend stuff in Go and needing help from more competent UI developers (where there is more experience developers from the Javascript world), this approach might seemed like a good compromise for developing cross platform Desktop app.
-In this particular case, I could do the backend whilst working collaboratively with a Javascript based developers who will focus on the frontend.
+However, this particular use case is to demonstrate a scenario where a developer maybe more competent at writing backend stuff in Go and needing help from more competent UI developers (where there is more experience developers from the Javascript world).

-NOTE: This is not a production ready nor a real working application that you can use out of the box to fulfil some real world use case.
-It is purely to demonstrate concept or use it as a template to create similar projects
+The project also serve to demonstrate that following the recommended [Go project layout](https://github.com/golang-standards/project-layout) allow for two different code-based to exists coherently in a single repository.

 ## Prerequisite

-You are expected to have Go coding knowledge, ideally, ReactJS/Redux and Docker.
+You are expected to have working knowledge of Go and ReactJS/Redux.

-Please also acquaint yourself with the recommended [Go project layout](https://github.com/golang-standards/project-layout) which this project is based on.

 In order to run the project out-of-the-box, please ensure you have the following items installed: